ARPAHLS/web3-asp/README.md

 ## 🚀 Usage

 ### Automatic Scanning
-1. Visit any Web3 site (e.g., Etherscan, Uniswap, OpenSea)
+1. Visit any Web3 site (e.g., Etherscan, Uniswap, OpenSea, Articles)
 2. H3 Aspis automatically detects and highlights addresses
 3. Hover over highlighted addresses for quick risk info
 4. Click a highlighted address to see full analysis

 ### Manual Scanning
-1. Click the H3 Aspis icon in your toolbar
+1. Click the Web3 ASP icon in your toolbar
 2. Go to the "Scan" tab
 3. Paste any Ethereum/Base/Polygon address
 4. Click "Analyze" to see detailed security report